The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Estimation Strategy

-For the statistical inference, we use the cluster-robust variance estimator and cluster the standard errors at the 46-prefecture level to assess the potential prefecture-specific dependence in the errors \citep{Bertrand:2004ur}.
-This means that our method controls for the correlations and heteroskedasticity within clusters in the inference.
+We use the cluster-robust variance estimator and cluster the standard errors at the prefecture level to assess the potential prefecture-specific dependence in the errors \citep{Bertrand:2004ur}.
+This implies that our method allows for correlations and heteroskedasticity within the clusters in the inference.
+We run regressions for each census year to capture potential heterogeneity in the effects of male wartime losses on marriage market outcomes over time.